betagouv/service-national-universel/terraform/environments/ci/README.md

 A test environment is supposed to reflect the state of a specific development (Most recent state of a pull request).

-It is dynamically generated when a pull request is open, and destroyed when the pull request is closed.
+It is dynamically generated when a pull request is opened, and destroyed when the pull request is closed.

-Every update to the PR, triggers updates on the test environments.
+Every update to the PR triggers updates on the test environments.

-Test environment are created only if the branch name of the PR includes on of these patterns:
+Test environment are created only if the branch name of the PR follows on of these patterns:

-- *-ci-*
+- \*-ci-\*
 - ci-*
 - *-ci